satorumurmur/bibi/README.md

 Summary
 --------------------------------------------------------------------------------------------------------------------------------

-You can publish EPUB books on the web with a parmalink for each book, and you can embed it in your webpage (just like a YouTube).
+You can publish EPUB books on the web with a parmalink for each book, and you can embed it in your webpage (just like a YouTube video).

 ### Spec.